maplealvon/Starsector-COPS-CC-Fix/README.md

 # Starsector-COPS-CC-Fix
 Fixes COPS commissioned crew to work in both commissioned and allied states.
+Removes Rhodan as the ship causes CTD in combat.
 Compatible with COPS v2.0b, Starsector v0.9.1a.

 ## Install